Best Cheap Golf Balls 2026

 Are cheap golf balls worth it?

-In many ways, yes.
-If you’re new to the game and don’t want to invest in premium models then cheap golf balls are absolutely worth considering.
-However, for more experienced players the performance benefits of higher-end balls often justify the extra cost.
+In many cases, yes.
+If you’re new to the game and don’t want to spend on premium models then cheaper golf balls are definitely worth considering.
+For more experienced players the added performance of higher-end balls can often justify the extra cost.

-That said, we believe golfers of all abilities can get great results from cheaper balls.
-Advances in technology and design (especially from brands like Titleist, Callaway, and TaylorMade) mean that budget-friendly options now perform far better than they once did.
+That said, golfers of all abilities can still get excellent results from more affordable options.
+Advances in technology and design, particularly from brands like Titleist, Callaway and TaylorMade, mean budget balls now perform far better than they once did.

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.